MalteStengard/Thesis-Tool/README.md

  - If the websites pick a secure cipher suite from the client.
 They are ranked: insecure, weak, secure, recommended.
  - If the websites will pick a cipher suite containing SHA-1 (deprecated hash functin) or CBC (Lucky13 vulnerability)
  - If the websites implement a "security.txt".
 If so, checks the basic correctness of the implementation.
- - ....
+## Acceptable usage
+Not to be used for malicious purposes.
 ## Known bugs/problems
 - Sometimes in the exported graphs, it does not show percentages on the bars.
+- Maximum number of websites is 200.
 ## Instructions
 ### Preliminaries
+Use Python 3.9.13.
-Install the dependencies
+Install the dependencies:
 ```
 pip3 install -r requirements.txt
 ```